jayanti-prasad/MDSIM/namd-tutorials/README.md

     - The main purpose of the 'namd_preproc.py' is to create a configuration (input) file for running NMAD simulation.

+    - In order to run the script you must give the path to your VMD instllation (see line 5 in namd_preproc.py) which for my case looks like :

+      VMD="/Applications/VMD\ 1.9.4a42-Catalina-Rev5.app/Contents/vmd/vmd_MACOSXX86_64"

-    - The script can be run in the following way:
+    - Once the path to VMD is set the script can be run in the following way:

     -  python namd_preproc.py  -i test_example.pdb  \
         -t input/top_all27_prot_lipid.inp \